schlimmchen/OpenDTU-OnBattery-docs/docs/hardware/esp32nodemcu_38pin.md

 # ESP32 NodeMCU 38 pin

+!!!note "Flash Memory"
+    Get a version with at least 8 MB of flash memory to be able to use OTA updates.

-To use this board please refere to the [Device Profile](../firmware/device_profiles.md) called `nodemcu_esp32.json` or `blinkyparts_esp32.json`.
+To use this board please refer to the [Device Profile](../firmware/device_profiles.md) called `nodemcu_esp32.json` or `blinkyparts_esp32.json`.
 Both are nicely compatible with the dev board.
 Open the JSON file with a text editor and have a look at the specific pin numbers.

 ## Schematic